Carbon-Negative Food Systems

 Biogas energy is produced and sent to the pipeline!

 From there it can heat homes, cook food, or fuel cars and trucks, replacing fossil energy.

-An aquatic grass grows, cleaning the water and producing CO2.
+An aquatic grass grows, cleaning the water, consuming CO2, producing protein and starch.

 A tiny plant called duckweed can be grown in water.
 This plant sucks CO2 from the air and nutrients from the water, and, through photosynthesis, it produces protein and starch, leading to clean air, water, and food!

 The grass is fermented to produce isolates.

 Through the same process as making beer, wine, or sauerkraut, we can separate the protein from the starch, making sugars or alcohol.
 Fermented foods have shown many health benefits.
 Dividing the plant multiplies the value.

 We also get proteins that we use to help make people food or animal feed!